-Application # INFR6.2-15501 Title A High Throughput Shared Resource Laboratory to Genome Edit hPSC Disease Models for (as written by the the California Research Community applicant) Project Objective The objective of this proposal is to establish a state of the art genome editing laboratory that (as written by the will create human pluripotent stem cell-based disease models on demand and make them applicant) widely available to the research community.
-Summary This proposal seeks to make human pluripotent stem cell genome editing readily available to (as written by the the research community by providing an end-to-end hPSC editing pipeline.
-The system will applicant) employ a high throughput automated tissue culture system coupled with state of the art genome editing and sequencing approaches.
+Application # INFR6.2-15501 Title (as written by the applicant) A High Throughput Shared Resource Laboratory to Genome Edit hPSC Disease Models for the California Research Community Project Objective (as written by the applicant) The objective of this proposal is to establish a state of the art genome editing laboratory that will create human pluripotent stem cell-based disease models on demand and make them widely available to the research community.
+Summary (as written by the applicant) This proposal seeks to make human pluripotent stem cell genome editing readily available to the research community by providing an end-to-end hPSC editing pipeline.
+The system will employ a high throughput automated tissue culture system coupled with state of the art genome editing and sequencing approaches.
 Phenotyping of edited hPSC lines will be accomplished using a high content live cell imaging system.
 Assistance will be available at each step, including experimental design and project management, creation and characterization of disease-related genome edited cell lines, and quality control and distribution of those lines.
 Basic instruction in tissue culture techniques will be available on an on-demand basis to new investigators as needed.
-This CIRM Shared Resource Laboratory will relieve the technical workforce and effordability herriore proventing research groups from fully henefiting from this transformational technology Statement of Bonofit This project will make human pluripotent stem cell genome editing technology breadly to California available to California researchers, regardless of the infrastructure available at their institution (as written by the available to California researchers, regardless of the initiastructure available at their institution, areatly expanding the number and diversity of investigators involved, diseases modeled applicant) approaches taken, mechanisms revealed and ultimately cures developed for the citizens of applicanty California.
-Funds Requested \$2,697,046 GWG Tier 3: sufficiently flawed, cannot be resubmitted Recommendation Process Vote All GWG members unanimously affirmed that "The review was scientifically rigorous, there was sufficient time for all viewpoints to be heard, and the scores reflect the recommendation of the GWG."
+This CIRM Shared Resource Laboratory will relieve the technical, workforce and affordability barriers preventing research groups from fully benefiting from this transformational technology.
+Statement of Benefit This project will make human pluripotent stem cell genome editing technology broadly to California available to California researchers, regardless of the infrastructure available at their institution, (as written by the applicant) greatly expanding the number and diversity of investigators involved, diseases modeled, approaches taken, mechanisms revealed and ultimately cures developed for the citizens of California.
+Funds Requested \$2,697,046 GWG Recommendation Tier 3: sufficiently flawed, cannot be resubmitted Process Vote All GWG members unanimously affirmed that "The review was scientifically rigorous, there was sufficient time for all viewpoints to be heard, and the scores reflect the recommendation of the GWG."
 Patient advocate members unanimously affirmed that "The review was carried out in a fair manner and was free from undue bias."